MLCSU CHCNHS

 Under the UK General Data Protection Regulation (UK GDPR) consent is not required for the processing of personal and healthcare data in the context of NHS Continuing Healthcare.

-Information will be shared with relevant health professionals who are involved in the CHC assessment process in order to determine eligibility for CHC.
+Information will be shared with relevant health and social care professionals who are involved in the CHC assessment and review process in order to determine eligibility for CHC.
+This may also include sharing information with other third parties, for example a Care Home who are involved in your care.

 All professionals involved in the process must maintain strict confidentiality regarding any information that is shared as part of any CHC process.
 Information may be shared at several points during the assessment process as highlighted in the CHC section of this site.